-In a meeting of the Parliamentary Committee on Social Justice and Human Rights, the rights body urged law makers to press the government to implement its reports.
+In a meeting of the Parliamentary Committee on Social Justice and Human Rights, the rights body urged lawmakers to press the government to implement its reports.

-NHRC claimed that the legal provision assigning power to the attorney general, to conduct judicial trial on its cases, is a major hurdle.
+NHRC claimed that the legal provision assigning power to the attorney general, to conduct a judicial trial on its cases, is a major hurdle.

-The Committee’s Chairman, Sushil Kumar Shrestha, said that they will summon the concerned government officials to inquire over non-implementation of NHRC recommendations.
+The Committee’s Chairman, Sushil Kumar Shrestha, said that they will summon the concerned government officials to inquire over the non-implementation of NHRC recommendations.

-On an average, the government implements hardly 14 percent of the complaints put forth by the Commission on human rights violations in the country, every year, noted NHRC officials.
+On average, the government implements hardly 14 percent of the complaints put forth by the Commission on human rights violations in the country, every year, noted NHRC officials.

 As per the records, of the total 735 rights violation cases recommended by NHRC between 2000 and 2013, only 103 were fully implemented by the government.